 - Permitted investments

-- Debt service payment requirements
+- Debt service payment and coverage requirements

 - Debt service reserve fund requirements